02bx/pdfstreamdumper/JS_UI_Readme.txt

 - the function scanner now has support for jquery type scripts and has been sped up allot.

+- if the find/replace form is open and you select a word with the shift key depressed the selected word will be transferred into the find textbox automatically.
+   (very useful for deobsfuscation tasks)

 In addition to the standard JS features a toolbox class has been added with some additional functions use tb. to access